-Jordan is a small but important country in the eastern Mediterranean area that exemplifies many of the problems, as well as the promise, of all countries in the area.
-The population is divided fairly evenly between native Jordanians of Bedouin and rural stock and urban Palestinians who are ultimately refugees.
-Hundreds of thousands of Syrian refugees have also flooded the country.
-The economy is developing but still has major problems.
-Water shortages are severe.
-Understanding Jordan is a good way to begin to understand the entire region.
-You will be exposed to a quasi-democratic country with some of the trappings and rhetoric of democracy but not always its substance, which is currently in a state of enormous flux and facing critical issues of succession, inclusion, and legitimacy.
-You will be exposed to Christian Arabs of various types, a multifaceted Islam in a variety of settings and manifestations, and a political and religious discourse that is fascinating and unfamiliar.
-Most importantly, you will have many opportunities to get to know fascinating and resilient people, come to understand their concerns, views, and ways of living, and learn a great deal about yourself.
+Amman is a rapidly changing city that embodies many of the promises and challenges of the entire region.
+As you focus on improving your Arabic each day, you will connect with local Jordanians, in addition to refugees from Syria, Iraq, and Palestine who make up the population.
+You will be exposed to a quasi-democratic country with some of the trappings of democracy but not always its substance; a country currently in a state of enormous flux and facing critical issues of succession, inclusion and legitimacy.
+You will interact with Christian and Muslim Arabs of various types, engaging in a political and religious discourse that is fascinating and unique.
+You will be in one of the centers of a cultural tradition that balances contemporary innovations and a rich heritage.
+Most importantly, you will have many opportunities to get to know kind and resilient people, come to understand their concerns, views, and ways of living, and learn a great deal about yourself.